 Hey there!
-I am a theoretical computer scientist by day, based in sunny Liverpool where I am a member of the Verification Group.
+I am a theoretical computer scientist by day, based in sunny Liverpool.

 I am interested in all things logics, automata, game theory and computer-aided verification.
 These days, I mostly focus on timed automata and (stochastic) games played on graphs, where we study the complexity of strategies.

-I joined Liverpool's Department of Computer science as a lecturer in 2018.
-Before that, I did postdocs at the LFCS in Edinburgh (2016-2018) and spend a year each at the University of Warwick (2015) and LaBRI in Bordeaux (2014).
+Before joining Liverpool's Department of Computer science as a lecturer, I did postdocs at the LFCS in Edinburgh (2016-2018) and spend a year each at the University of Warwick (2015) and LaBRI in Bordeaux (2014).
 I hold a PhD from the University of Edinburgh and a diploma (Dipl.
 Inf.) from the University of Hamburg where I grew up.

 In my spare time I attempt to play the trumpet and maintain a healthy appreciation of good whisky.
 I am overly passionate about free software.
 I have a ha-index of 80 and happily support the initiative.